Keto-Friendly Kimchi: 8 Brands That Pass the Low-Carb Test

 • Step 7) Enjoy over low carb noodles or rice, or eat as a stand alone stew.

 Overall kimchi is a low calorie, low carb dish that has a number of health benefits when added into a diet.
-Diets should keep in mind that the answer to “is kimchi keto” is yes, and should aim to try adding this food in their diet plan by picking up any of the keto approved kimchi brands or trying the keto friendly kimchi recipes discussed above.
+Diets should keep in mind that kimchi is keto-friendly and should aim to try adding this food in their diet plan by picking up any of the keto approved kimchi brands or trying the keto friendly kimchi recipes discussed above.

 Frequently Asked Questions